- R&D Schemes

 - 0 Comments

-Record-keeping requirements for claiming R&D Tax Credits
+What are the record-keeping requirements for claiming R&D Tax Relief?

 Sound record-keeping practices are all very well in an ideal world but, at Innovation Tax, we understand that busy SME’s have more than enough to deal with day-to-day and that this particular aspect of the business often suffers as a consequence.